SFTtech/nyan/doc/nyan.md

   * `A` adds `5`, so `entry` is `12`
   * `LOLWhat` adds `1`, `entry` is `13`
   * `OHNoes` adds `1` as well, and `entry` is returned to be `14`

-This is all the magic needed for creating the ultimate data language for us.

 #### Types